Ages 12 and above by audition

 The Pre-Professional Division consists of the three highest levels in our progressive, methodically designed program of ballet training.
 Advancement in these levels occurs on an individual basis, only when the student has mastered the concepts and curriculum of the Preparatory Division to the best of his/her ability.
 A student’s work ethic, professionalism and maturity displayed throughout the year also play a role in advancement.

-Jazz Technique (levels 4-7) follows the traditional jazz class format, beginning with a conditioning warm up, continuing into percussive isolation techniques.
+Jazz Technique follows the traditional jazz class format, beginning with conditioning warm-up, continuing into percussive isolation techniques.
 The class material builds strength, balance and extension through rhythmic exercises, floor stretches and across the floor combinations.
 Jazz technique is important for the ballet dancer as it increases core strength, sharpness and versatility.

-Contemporary (Modern) Technique (levels 6 -7) This expressive dance form offers a chance to develop creativity and versatility as the student finds new and exciting ways to explore movement in space.
+Contemporary Technique This expressive dance form offers a chance to develop creativity and versatility as the student finds new and exciting ways to explore movement in space.
 Students are exposed to improvisational and movement techniques that extend core strength, lightness and fluidity.